zlatozar/etudes/ComputerSimulation/InstructionSet.md

 |    Load Negative Register               |   RR     |    01         |       ```LNR, R1 R2```     |     OGLE       |

 The register R1 is loaded with the two's complement of the word at the effective address.
 The loaded result is compared to zero to set the CCR.
-If overflow occurs, only the O bit of the CCR is set.
+If overflow occurs, only the `O`-bit of the CCR is set.
 A _word-addressing exception_ may occur.

 ### 6. LN